mmiranda222/.statsuite/devsecops-adoption.md

 Each Checkmarx vulnerability report is reviewed, and each vulnerability is reported into a *Confidential* ticket and prioritised according to its level of criticality.
 List of confidential security issues *(for team members only)*: https://gitlab.com/groups/sis-cc/-/issues?scope=all&state=opened&label_name[]=security

+:eyes: review the dev Team process and level of acceptance upon the Gitlab’s built-in plugin scan results.

 ### DAST (Dynamic Application Security Testing)
 DAST, also known as black box testing, is a part of the current .Stat Suite devops build process.
 Each time someone does a Git push to the develop branch for a specific repository, the targeted repository triggers the [Gitlab quality-assurance pipeline](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-quality-assurance) which contains a job for running a [Netsparker](netsparker.com) DAST scan.
 The outcome of the DAST scan is sent to the .Stat Dev team and reviewed, each vulnerability is reported into a *Confidential* ticket and prioritised according to its level of criticality.
 List of confidential security issues *(for team members only)*: https://gitlab.com/groups/sis-cc/-/issues?scope=all&state=opened&label_name[]=security

+:eyes: Check with dev Team what is pushed to the Slack "quality assurance channel", what use of use and what actions are made as outcomes.

 ### Dependency scanning